 See the comparison matrix at the top of our main review for the complete results of our pack volume measurement.

 But how do we translate this objective data into what a user wants to know?
 Will this backpack fit all of my stuff?
-So we also conduct a more realistic basic packing test with a sample alpine climbing kit.
+We also conduct a more realistic basic packing test with a sample alpine climbing kit.
 We made a pile of gear for a weekend adventure in the mountains in the summer.
 We then crammed this pile of gear into each pack, trying to get as much of it inside the pack as possible.
-See the photos below for our sample summer weekend alpine kit and each pack all loaded up.
-Take a look at the photo below for our test load.

 For this review, we consulted with a climber and physical therapist to learn about proper fit and posture.
 Backpacks can be cumbersome, and we know how strongly we feel about one that climbs well — but we were curious, just what is it that makes one pack climb better than another?

 With a newfound fluency in speaking about the fit of a backpack, we put each pack on our back in steep, technical terrain and figured out how the design translated to performance.
 For climbers accustomed to carrying backpacks, with all the right postural muscles appropriately strengthened, this often means that less suspension is better — a flat and firm but flexible back panel molds easily to your back, staying close when you're pulling technical moves.
 And with good packing strategies, you can still pack these backpacks comfortably when stuffed for the approach to basecamp.

 Scoring for durability is a result of research and field testing.
 We put these packs through their paces on a variety of mountaineering adventures, being sure to expose them to our sharp crampons and ice tools, carrying skis, stuffing them to the brim, and hauling them up craggy alpine rock routes.
 Abrasion often proves to be the most challenging form of abuse for the lightweight materials used in mountaineering packs.